-The main campus of the institution is located at 3939 Gentilly Boulevard, New Orleans LA 70126.
+The main campus of the institution is located at 3939 Gentilly Boulevard, New Orleans, LA 70126.
 In order to provide training to Baptist ministers already engaged in local ministry positions, the Seminary has established extension centers in Louisiana, Mississippi, Alabama, Georgia, and Florida.
 The Seminary also has developed a distance education program that enables ministers anywhere in the world to receive training via an online format.
-The Seminary's enrollment is approximately 3,800 students, which is a combination of certificate, undergraduate, graduate, and post-graduate students.
+The Seminary's enrollment is approximately 3,000 students, which is a combination of certificate, undergraduate, graduate, and post-graduate students.

 The admission policies of the Seminary are selective in nature.
 Admission is restricted to students who demonstrate a call from God, as well as the requisite educational requirements, and several other admission criteria.
 Some admission policies vary by degree.
-For admission requirements, see the Graduate Academic Catalog (page 181) and Leavell College Catalog (page 69).
+The entrance requirements are listed in the Catalog.

 Assessment is always a difficult task for institutions because most administrators and faculty members are occupied with so many duties.
 However, we realize the necessity of assessment for institutional improvement.
-Since 1996, the Seminary has assessed its administrative unit goals following a process in our Institutional Effectiveness Annual Assessment (IEAA) where we sought to close the loop on planning, measuring, assessing, and making improvements based on the assessments.
-With a desire to continuing to communicate and embrace a culture of assessment and improvement, NOBTS has revised its unit assessment process to clarify outcomes, benchmarks, strategies, measures, analyses, actions and quality improvements.
+Since 1996, the Seminary has assessed its administrative unit goals following a process in our Quality Improvement Report (previously known as the Institutional Effectiveness Annual Assessment) in which we sought to close the loop on planning, measuring, assessing, and making improvements based on the assessments.
+With a desire to continue to communicate and embrace a culture of assessment and improvement, NOBTS has revised its unit assessment process to clarify outcomes, benchmarks, strategies, measures, analyses, actions and quality improvements.
 That process is explained below.